Debt Ratios for Residential Financing

-The second number in the ratio is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
-Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt.
+Recurring debt includes auto loans, child support and credit card payments.

 Some example data: